 - Other tenants whom DCJ assesses should be exempt from paying a rental bond because of extenuating circumstances.

 The bond amount charged will be based on four weeks market rent, capped at a maximum payment of $1,400 (indexed annually at the same rate used by Centrelink).

 For example, if the market rent of the property is $400 per week, the bond payable will be $1,400.

 Bonds will apply to joint tenancies under the same provisions as any other tenancy.
 As with any of the other tenancy charges, the responsibility for the bond remains with the joint tenants.

-When FACS places a charge on a current tenant’s account for damage of $500 or more in one instance, FACS will write to the tenant to advise them of its decision to charge a bond.
+When DCJ places a charge on a current tenant’s account for damage of $500 or more in one instance, DCJ will write to the tenant to advise them of its decision to charge a bond.
 There will be no need for current tenants’ leases to be terminated and re-signed.

 If the tenant lodges an appeal against the tenant damage charge, no arrears action will be taken until the outcome of the appeal is determined.
 For further information on tenant damages refer to Tenant Repair Costs Policy.

 A public or AHO housing rental bond cannot be financed through a RentStart Bond Loan.